 Turn off your notifications.
 It’s going to be tough at first, as overcoming any kind of addiction always is, but you’ll have to be firm and eventually, you’ll get used to not being the first to know and you beat your fear of missing out.

 Remove social media apps from your phone and use their mobile sites instead.
 Opening your accounts on the browser limits personalization and user experience; hence, it’s easier to get off the site because the engagement is not as intimate.

 Deal with your needs directly.
 Get the news from Google News, shop at Amazon or whatever your favorite shopping site is, and use messaging apps to connect with friends.
 By using these sites, you resist scrolling through social media and wasting time.

 Laziness leads to failure in achieving your goals and can cause you to lose your motivation to do any kind of work.
 To avoid facing sure disappointment, set SMART goals – simple, measurable, actionable, realistic, and time-bound.
 Failing to achieve your goals almost always results in a loss of motivation.

 Goals are easier to achieve if you create milestones and treat each one accomplished as a small success leading to the big one.

 Another useful way to overcome laziness is to write down things that need to be done.
 Having a to-do list declutters one’s mind and frees it to just focus on doing, instead of perpetually thinking.
-Constant thinking results in an insane paralysis, that leaves numerous things undone.
-On the other hand, demolished lists gives a ‘mission accomplished’ sense of achievement that is so revitalizing.
+Constant thinking results in insane paralysis, that leaves numerous things undone.
+On the other hand, demolished lists give a ‘mission accomplished’ sense of achievement that is so revitalizing.